-This site is primarily about prescription, manufactured chronobiotic medications, not about herbs or stuff like coffee.
+This website is about prescription, manufactured chronobiotic medications, not about herbs or stuff like coffee.

-The "clock" part of the brain - the suprachiasmatic nucleus - is rich in cells that have receptors for melatonin.
+The "clock" part of the brain - the suprachiasmatic nucleus - is rich in cells that have receptors for the hormone melatonin.
 Two biochemical receptors have been identified: MT(1) and MT(2) Melatonin's influence on the sleep/wake rhythm cycle is thought to be due to its action on those receptors.
-Other organs in the body have clocks, too, incuding the retinas and adrenal glands.
+Other organs in the body have clocks, too, including the retinas and adrenal glands.
 The suprachiasmatic nucleus is often called the "master clock" (or pacemaker or oscillator) for the body.
+The body and brain become synchronized with environmental time cues, mainly the presence or absence of light.
+This adjustment is called entrainment.

 Synthetic melatonin derivatives have been created that can activate those receptors and can increase sleep duration in rats.